oogles/vagrant-django/docs/features.rst

 The most important subdirectory is ``/opt/app/src/``.
 This is the project root directory, and the target of the Vagrant synced folder.
 Subsequently, ``/opt/app/src/provision/`` contains all the provisioning scripts.

-Some of the other directories in this structure are:
+Some of the other useful directories in this structure are:

 * ``/opt/app/conf/``: For storage of configuration files such as ``nginx.conf`` and gunicorn's ``conf.py``.
 Such files are copied here instead of being referenced directly from within ``provision/conf/`` so they may be modified without affecting the committed source files.
 * ``/opt/app/logs/``: For storage of log files output by supervisor, etc.
 * ``/opt/app/media/``: Target for Django's ``MEDIA_ROOT``.
 * ``/opt/app/static/``: Target for Django's ``STATIC_ROOT`` (in production environments).

+The final directory is ``/opt/app/ln/``.
+This directory is primarily used to simplify the process of configuring the server.
+It acts as a container for shortcut symlinks to various project-specific files and directories (i.e. those that contain the project name).
+It is designed to allow using known paths in config files, without forcing customisation in projects that would not otherwise need it.
+Using the shortcuts in the ``ln`` directory, default config files that work out-of-the-box can be provided (such as ``provision/conf/supervisor/production_programs/gunicorn.conf``).
+Otherwise, such files would require the modification of a series of paths to include the project name.

 .. _feat-users: